-If a complaint is about the conduct of the Principal, the Chair of Governors will investigate the complaint under Stage 2 of this Complaints Policy instead of the Principal.
-The Vice-Chair of Governors will review the complaint under Stage 3 of this Complaints Policy instead of the Chair of Governors.
+If a complaint is about the conduct of the Principal, the Education Director of the will investigate the complaint under Stage 2 of this Complaints Policy instead of the Principal.
+The CEO will review the complaint under Stage 3 of this Complaints Policy instead of the Chair of the SSC or the Hub Governance Board.

-Complaints against the Chair of Governors
+Complaints against the Chair of SSC or Hub Governance Board

-If a complaint is about the conduct of the Chair of Governors, the Principal will consider the complaint under Stage 2 of this Complaints Policy as normal, and the Vice-Chair of Governors will review the
+If a complaint is about the conduct of the Chair of the SSC or Hub Governance Board, the Principal will consider the complaint under Stage 2 of this Complaints Policy as normal, and the Chair of another AST SSC or Hub Governance Board will review the complaint under Stage 3 of this Complaints Policy instead of the Chair of SSC or Hub Governance Board.